braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 After migrating, you can start sending push notifications using your new credentials right away.

-### What if my Service Account was created in a different project than my Firebase Messaging Project?
+### What if I created my service account using a different project than my FCM project?

-If your service account's project ID is different than your Firebase Cloud Messaging project or Sender ID, you will need to modify your service account JSON file and change the `project_id` field accordingly.
+If you created your service account using a different Google Cloud project ID than your FCM project ID, you'll need to manually update the value assigned to the `project_id` in your JSON file after you [create a new one](#step-6-generate-json-credentials).